Revature-Capstone-1349/Study_Buddy_Backend/README.md

 <li>Team leader for the backend development team.</li>
 <li>Oversaw the production, error check, testing, and debugging.</li>
 <li>Communicated with Scrum Master and other team members regarding implementations for the backend.</li>
+<li>Assisted and created the initial setup of Github repositories with the team leaders and led the merging branches, combining team members' code, and pushing the code to Github.</li>
 </p>
 </details>
 <details><summary><strong>Nicholas Torres</strong></summary>
 <p>
-<li>Team led for the Study-Buddy Timer feature while successfully delegating the assigned tasks to complete a functional timer.</li>
+<li>Team leader for the Study-Buddy Timer feature while successfully delegating the assigned tasks to complete a functional timer.</li>
 <li>Communicated with Scrum Master with all updated daily progress while meeting deadline goals.</li>
 <li>Designed, coded, and implemented the Session Services, which keeps track of all logged-in and logged-out users.
 Asssisted in the login and register implementation.</li>
 </p>